EvgenJin/decision-manager/README.md

 # decision-manager
 ## Node.js , VueJs, Socket.io, Lokijs light decision manager

-if you are like me dont want use a heavy decision manager like Drools or Redhat decision manager u can clone and fork this idea.I use LokiJs to store decisions and VueJs to crud it and hardcode cases for my needs.
+Light decision manager in use LokiJs to store decisions and VueJs to crud it and hardcode rules.
 This example make a decision for loan and calculate rate with discount.
-Peace

 ## How to use
 go to project folder